 Law on gluten free

-- Manufacturers were given three years to implement changes and the law became mandatory in January 2012.
+- The law became mandatory in January 2012.

-- Only foods containing 20 parts per million (ppm) or less can be labelled gluten free.
+- Only foods that contain 20 parts per million (ppm) or less of gluten can be labelled gluten free.

 Labelling terms covered by the law